jewel/clearskies/protocol/core.md

 0
 ```

-A signed message will be prefixed with a $.
-The JSON message is then sent, and
+A signed message will be prefixed with a dollar sign.
+The JSON message is then
-then on the next line the RSA signature is given, encoded with base64, and
+sent, and then on the next line the RSA signature is given, encoded with
-followed up with a newline.
-The base64 data should not include any newlines.
+base64, and followed up with a newline.
+The base64 data should not include any
+newlines.

 ```
 ${"type":"foo","arg":"bar"}